galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ```

 ::: tip Note
-With this setup, you can also utilize the additional XML sections and inputs described below.
-Unlike the Galaxy Charts Vue package, these elements won't be automatically rendered.
-However, if your visualization doesn't require user-configurable settings, this approach might be a better fit.
-It introduces no overhead and offers greater flexibility, allowing you to work with a variety of JavaScript frameworks or libraries.
+Unlike the Galaxy Charts Vue package, the input form will not be automatically rendered.
+However, if your visualization does not require user-configurable settings, this approach might be a better fit.
+It introduces less overhead and offers greater flexibility, allowing you to work with a variety of JavaScript frameworks or libraries.
 :::

 ## Use any JavaScript Technology!